 1. Why Material Settings Matter

 Each material reacts differently to UV laser energy.
+For example:

 -